All Episodes

 Well, let's give you the title.

-It's actually a study of comparative Effectiveness research of medical treatment.
+It's actually a study of comparative effectiveness research of medical treatment.

 Now, why would the federal government want to spend a billion dollars to study which medical treatments that they consider to be effective if they don't plan down the road to deny those?

-Well, of course they will, because if we have nationalized health care, there will be an unlimited demand for free care.
+Of course they will, because if we have nationalized health care, there will be an unlimited demand for free care.

-Anything that's free raises demand, and the only way the global budget can prevent from being burst, the only way you can't you can't uh can handle this without blowing the budget, a hole in the budget is to ration what's available.
+And the only way the global budget can prevent from being burst, the only way you can't can handle this without blowing the budget, a hole in the budget, is to ration what's available.

-So they'll simply say, look, we can't give everybody free health care that everybody w that everybody wants, so this will be okay, this won't be okay, this will be okay.
+So they'll simply say, look, we can't give everybody free health care that everybody wants.

 It's the rule of law, the rule of markets versus the rule of men.